IamMutevu/moringa-containerization-project/k8s/explanation.md

 ### Backend manifest

 Since the application needs to be accessible internally, **ClusterIP** type was used in the service.
+Therefore, backend service remains internal and can only be accessed by other services within the cluster.

 #### StatefulSet
 The backend manifes file (backend-deployment.yml) defines as **StatefulSet** object.
 StatefulSets are preferred when it comes to managing stateful applications such as backend, which connects to a MongoDB database.